grgGIT/RtRcapstonespringPrototype/README.md

 then go to localhost:3000/finalDirect/homescreen.html

 You might have some issues if you don't have RFID hooked up.
-To return full computer use but if it is broken, you can skip around the html pages within finalDirect
+To return full computer use and not Arduino inclusion, you will need to likely fix the error lines on the localhost:3000/finalDirect/playerJoincopy.html page.
+But if it is broken, you can skip around the html pages within finalDirect